 Now you can see a page with your email address and your store’s subdomain (URL of your store, e.g. xxxxx.myshopify.com).

 - Enter Password and click the “Create your store” button.

 Note: You can edit the URL of your store.
 Or we can change it later with a custom domain.

-After that, you will see a Page with the title: Tell us a little about yourself.
-Here you need to add your prior experience within online selling; if you are a beginner in online selling and never tried any other platform or don’t have current revenue…
+After that, you will see a page with the title: Tell us a little about yourself.
+Here you need to add your prior experience within online selling; if you are a beginner in online selling and have never tried any other platform or don’t have current revenue…

-- You can SKIP this step by click below “Skip” button.
+- You can SKIP this step by clicking below “Skip” button.

 Congratulations!!!
 Your store is created, and this is (below image) your Shopify admin dashboard.

 - The URL of any Shopify admin dashboard is your_store_name.myshopify.com/admin (You can bookmark this URL).

 Shopify will send you an email with your Shopify store URL, so make sure to bookmark this page for easy and fast access.